MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 -	If P2 licenses equal or exceed total MFA-registered active users, the policy will cover All Users.
 -	If MFA-registered active users exceed P2 licenses, we will create and assign the policy to a capped security group based on available P2 licenses.
 You can modify membership of the policy’s security group.

-To avoid lockouts, Microsoft doesn't allow risky users to register for MFA.
+To prevent attackers from taking over accounts, Microsoft doesn't allow risky users to register for MFA.

 ## Security defaults policies